How To Stop Loan Shark & Licensed Money Lender Harassment

 Loan sharks will offer large loans without question to leverage your need for money.
 They will do so without making any checks on your credit history or asking for proof of your employment status or salary slips.

-Under the Moneylending Act of Singapore, licensed moneylenders are required to screen borrowers for eligibility before offering loans.
+Under the Moneylending Act of Singapore, licensed lenders are required to screen borrowers for eligibility before offering loans.
 Also, how much an individual can borrow is determined by income level, as follows:

 Annual income Maximum loan amount